-The Intercultural Team at the Center for Intercultural and International Education (CIIE) are dedicated to living in a world in which our social structures and everyday interactions are based on the premise that justice, mutuality, respect, equality, understanding, acceptance, freedom, diversity, and peacemaking are the norm.
+The intercultural team at the Center for Intercultural and International Education (CIIE) is dedicated to developing a world in which our social structures and everyday interactions are based on the premise that justice, mutuality, respect, equality, understanding, acceptance, freedom, diversity and peacemaking are the norm.

 Our work entails hosting difficult discussions across difference.
 Our work takes us to a place of sharing stories about how our lives intersect and learning to value the other is what we strive for.
 Our work also builds leaders for a diverse community by developing intercultural leadership academies with businesses, not-for-profits, health professionals, educators, and public leaders.
 We also engage our community by building educational partnerships that create opportunities for young people to consider enrolling in college.

 We believe that by equipping students, leaders and educators with the intercultural skills they need creates opportunities for justice, mutuality, respect, equality, equity and peacemaking.
 We do intercultural work through dialogue, community engagement and leadership development.
 Our vision is to prepare others to go out into the community and effect change wherever they go.